Enquire

 Safari in Yala National Park

-Yala National Park, unquestionably the crown jewel of Sri Lanka's protected areas, sits approximately 260 km southeast of Colombo.
-Established as a national park in 1938, Yala sprawls across an impressive 978.807 km², gracing the southern coast of Sri Lanka.
+Yala National Park, undoubtedly the most famous national park on the island, is located approximately 260 km southeast of Colombo.
+Established as a national park in 1938, Yala’s wilderness spans an impressive 978.807 km², hugging the coast in the island’s deep south.

-Divided into five distinct 'blocks', Yala National Park grants public access to Blocks 1 and 2, while Blocks 3 and 5 remain relatively untouched.
-Entry points to these blocks are dispersed across four locations: Galge, Yala West, Palatupana, and Katagamuwa.
+For administrative purposes, the park is divided into five distinct areas called 'blocks.'
+The public can access Yala National Park through entrance gates in Blocks 1 and 2, which are the most popular blocks, while Blocks 3 and 5 are less travelled because they are not maintained as well as Blocks 1 and 2.
+Entry points to these blocks are distributed across four locations: Galge, Yala West, Palatupana, and Katagamuwa.

 Yala serves as a sanctuary for many indigenous and endemic species of wildlife.
-The park boasts an impressive array of wildlife, including up to 215 bird species, 44 mammal species, 47 reptile species, 21 fish species, and 18 amphibian species.
-Elephants, leopards, jackals, sloth bears, and crocodiles are among its more famous residents.
+The park boasts an array of diverse wildlife, including around 215 bird species, 44 mammal species, 47 reptile species, 21 fish species, and approximately 18 amphibian species.
+Elephants, leopards, sloth bears, crocodiles, and water buffaloes are among its more famous residents and are often called the ‘Big Five’.

 Birdwatching in Bundala